Wāhine Māia, Wāhine Whenua (WMWW)

 Funded by the Red Meat Profit Partnership (RMPP), the four-month programme consists of three high-quality, full-day workshops delivered by industry experts and an evening graduation event.

 “Being together with other like-minded women and meeting highly-successful tutors who have a wealth of knowledge to share.
 Knowing there are other women farming and we can share our remedies and learn from each other also made me feel good.”
 Read more...

 Hear from our graduates

-Wāhine Māia Wāhine Whenua graduates talk about why they decided to do the programme and their experiences of it.
+Wāhine Māia Wāhine Whenua graduates and whakaihuwaka talk about why they decided to do the programme and their experiences of it.

 - how to add value as a more engaged critical farming partner

 - business planning to improve farm performance

 - the drivers and language of your farming business

 - how to find and assess financial information.

 Your commitment - Te roa